lemrey/sdk-nrf/samples/matter/lock/README.rst

 If the device is already connected to the Matter network, the notification about changing the lock state will be send to the Bluetooth controller.

-Currently, the door lock's Bluetooth LE service extension with NUS is only available for the nRF52840 DK, the nRF5340 DK, and the nRF54H20 PDK in the :ref:`Matter over Thread <ug_matter_gs_testing>` network variant.
+Currently, the door lock's Bluetooth LE service extension with NUS is only available for the nRF52840 and the nRF5340 DKs in the :ref:`Matter over Thread <ug_matter_gs_testing>` network variant.
 However, you can use the Bluetooth LE service extension regardless of whether the device is connected to a Matter over Thread network or not.

 See `Enabling Matter Bluetooth LE with Nordic UART Service`_ and `Testing door lock using Bluetooth LE with Nordic UART Service`_ for more information about how to configure and test this feature with this sample.